likoz2/Lectures/CSharp/PaperWork/introduction_algorithm_example.md

 }

 // The reason for repeating the outer for .Length times is that each cycle moves the smallest number to the beginning of the array.
-// So if the smallest number is at the end of the array when the sort starts, it needs .Length iterations to move it to the beginning, therefore sort it to its correct position.
+// So if the smallest number is at the end of the array when the sort starts, it needs .Length iterations to move it to the beginning, simply put: sort it to its correct position.
 // Again, if you find it confusing, use a pen and a paper to figure it out.
 ```
 And there we have it.
 This algorithm can be optimized and made much faster.
-In the original code I provided was a part of the optimization which I put aside in this explanation to keep things simple.\
+In the original code I provided was a part of the optimization which I put aside in this explanation to keep things simple.

-You can try to come up with optimization features on your own.
+Can you: You can try to come up with optimization features on your own.
 For example imagine what happens when the array is sorted before we even begin to sort?
-Or imagine it is sorted after the first iteration.
-Can you update it so it skips unnecessary computation when its already sorted?
+Or imagine it is sorted just after the first iteration.
+Can you update it so it skips unnecessary computation (ends the sort alg early) when its already sorted?

+Can you: Next thing you can try is to sort the array in a descending order.

 This sort is called the `Bubble sort` and is not very effective.
 Our implementation is just a simple showcase of an actual algorithm.\
 If you ever stumble upon a sorting needs in coding, there is a Library that does it for you.
 (And is faster than what you would implement most likely.)